Speaking on her Facebook Watch show ‘Peace of Mind with Taraji’, the 50-year-old said she entertained the dark thoughts for two nights in a row.

-The Empire star told her co-hosts that she constantly thought how her death would affect her grown son, Marcell Johnson, but remembered thinking, “He’s grown, he’ll get over it,” Yahoo!
-Entertainment reported.
+The Empire star told her co-hosts that she constantly thought how her death would affect her grown son, Marcell Johnson, but remembered thinking, “He’s grown, he’ll get over it".

-Henson said she was thinking about getting the gun she had in the safe, but never actually opened it, according to a report by TMZ.
+Henson said she was thinking about getting the gun she had in a safe, but never actually opened it, according to a report by TMZ.

 The actress said talking to her friends saved her; “So one day I just blurted it out to my girlfriend.
 She called me in the morning and I was like, ‘you know I thought about killing myself last night’”, adding that opening up about her thoughts helped her overcome them.

-Her revelation comes even as a report by the British Medical Journal – The BMJ- reported in November that there are concerns that rates of suicide may increase or have already increased as many countries face various restrictions to curb the spread of COVID-19.
+Her story is one of many similar, as the British Medical Journal – The BMJ - reported in November that there are concerns that rates of suicide may increase or have already increased as many countries face various restrictions to curb the spread of COVID-19.

-Several reports, including some by the World Health Organization suggest that mental illnesses are on the rise since the onset of the pandemic.
+Several reports, including some by the World Health Organization suggest that mental illnesses in general are on the rise since the onset of the pandemic.

 In Kenya, the Ministry of Health reported that mental illnesses had risen considerably after the virus was registered in the country and asked for urgent intervention.